-You can set Auto to let the instrument detect the Physical Cell ID for the LTE/ NR signal automatically and Manual to set the specific Physical Cell ID for the LTE/NR signal manually in order to speed up the synchronization with a BTS.
+- 5 Optional.
+Tap Physical Cell ID and select the type Manual or Auto. - Auto lets the instrument detect the Physical Cell ID for the LTE signal automatically. - Manual sets a specific Physical Cell ID for the LTE signal manually in order to speed up with the synchronization with a BTS.